Bladder / Bowel

 Bladder and Bowel

-Bladder and bowel problems can increase the risk of falls, but steps can be taken to minimise their impact.
+Bladder and bowel problems can affect your walking and increase the risk of falls, but steps can be taken to minimise their impact.

 Being proactive by staying hydrated, eating a balanced diet, and seeking professional guidance if needed, can help to reduce the risk of falls associated with bladder and bowel problems.